napeits/frstack/README.md

 ## But what does it do?

-This will configure a Centos like image to run the ForgeRock OIS stack.
+This will configure a Centos image to run the ForgeRock OIS stack.
 After completion the guest image will have the following installed:

 * haproxy to route ports 80/443 to various backend services